openaustralia/morph/app/views/documentation/tutorial.md

 and [libraries](https://morph.io/documentation/libraries) in the morph.io documentation.

 You can use [Bundler](http://bundler.io/) to manage a Ruby project’s dependencies.
-Run, `bundle install` in terminal to check the Gemfile and install any libraries (called gems in Ruby) required.
+Run, `bundle install` on the command line to check the Gemfile and install any libraries (called gems in Ruby) required.
 If you need to install Ruby or switch versions, you can use a tool like [rbenv](https://robots.thoughtbot.com/using-rbenv-to-manage-rubies-and-gems)